 I had the Sea Glass Niçoise Salad, one of several gluten free items on the menu and I really enjoyed it.
 The Niçoise is a delicious mix of Albacore tuna, grape tomatoes, Kalamata olives, green beans, sweet peppers, carrots, red onion and hard boiled Vancouver Island fresh eggs, dressed in a red wine vinaigrette.
 Yum!

 On the Sunday we took a tour of Victoria, visiting places we used to live and some of our favourite spots in the city.
 Like the gardens of Government House where we had our wedding photos taken so long ago.
 Fifty years later we asked a tourist to snap a photo of us as we look today.
 Good news!
 The gardens are as gorgeous as ever!

-This is often a huge drawback to any restaurant buffet, without labels, or a server, it is difficult to know which items to eat and which to avoid.
+This is often a huge drawback to any restaurant buffet, without labels or an informed server it is difficult to know which items to eat and which to avoid.

 Boston Pizza, Campbell River We hadn't been to a Boston Pizza in any town for months so thought we'd give Campbell River a try.
 Turns out BP has a new menu, which we've learned usually means the same choices at higher prices.

 I'm not sure about the pricing but the pineapple, beet and goat cheese salad was new and sounded good.
 It seems to me I've had a warm beet and goat cheese salad at BP in the past and it was yummy.
 This new one wasn't yummy.
 I won't order it again, but may return to try something from their extensive gluten sensitive menu.
 Like a clubhouse sandwich, which seems utterly sinful or chicken wings and fries!

 Gary had a hamburger and fries that he said was "all right."
 Not the highest praise ever!